21st Century Cures Act

 As we continued to educate the patient community about this event, we also mobilized them, holding social media campaigns to show support for the legislation (see my “Political Advertisements” section), encouraging advocates to meet with Members of Congress who were on the fence, and staying true to our message on the importance of this bill.

-Eventually, our impact led us to the offices of Representatives Upton, DeGette and House Speaker Paul Ryan (R-WI), who turned to us for support from the rare disease community and used our advocate, Max Schill, as the poster-child for the legislation.
+Eventually, our impact led us to the offices of Representatives Upton, DeGette and House Speaker Paul Ryan (R-WI), who turned to us for support from the rare disease community.

 Because of our strategy of mobilizing the community and communicating the importance of this legislation to advocates, we were featured on numerous national media outlets, some of which are pictured below.